sst/sst/www/docs/constructs/NextjsSite.about.md

 ## Sourcemap

-Since Next.js uses webpack to compile your code, stack trace line numbers might not match.
+Next.js uses webpack to bundle your code, so the stack trace line numbers might not match.
 Turning on sourcemap when building your Next.js app can fix this.
-Then, use the sourcemap to decode the stack trace in your log.

 To turn on sourcemap, update your Next.js config: